-Read the two Re-collection chapters on museums and archivists below, then think of an example of reinterpretation in any sphere of life, whether net art mashups, theatrical restagings, transcribed or remixed music, or translations from book to stage to screen, and answer one of the following questions in 2 or more paragraphs.
+Read the two Re-collection chapters on museums and archivists below, then think of an example of reinterpretation in any cultural sphere, whether net art mashups, theatrical restagings, transcribed or remixed music, or translations from book to stage to screen, and answer one of the following questions in 2 or more paragraphs in the #reinterpretation channel.
 Feel free to refer to examples or arguments from the readings if relevant.

 * Which is more important to preserve, the original recording or the original score?
 (Recordings include CDs, videotapes, and screencasts; scores include musical scores, scripts, performance instructions, and code).